mangax2/experiments-api/README.md

 # experiments-api
-This is service project for Velocity Experiments Workflow
+This is the API project for Velocity Experiments Workflow.